Skip to main content

 Fordhook Giant lettuce Feb 6 Direct Sow Mar 23 – Apr 2

-French Breakfast Radish root_vegetable Feb 25 Direct Sow Mar 18 – Mar 25
+French Breakfast Radish root vegetable Feb 25 Direct Sow Mar 18 – Mar 25

 French Lamb's Lettuce lettuce Feb 6 Direct Sow Mar 18 – Mar 28